primer/css/docs/content/components/forms.md

 ### Hide WebKit's contact info autofill icon

-Webkit sometimes gets confused and tries to add an icon/dropdown to autofill contact information on fields that may not be appropriate (such as input for number of users).
+WebKit sometimes gets confused and tries to add an icon/dropdown to autofill contact information on fields that may not be appropriate (such as input for number of users).
 Use this class to override the display of this icon.

 ```html live
 <form>